monicathomas8/The-Explorers-Post/README.md

 - View/Read published stories
 - Contact admin via the form
 #### Registered User
-- Create, edit, and delete their stories
+- Create, read, edit, and delete their stories
-- Manage drafts and published stories
+- Manage their drafts and published stories

 ## Testing